 • Follow up assignments can vary from using the information learned about one category to assignments that ask students to compare and contrast across categories.

 • Be deeply aware of cognitive and cultural diversity as you work through the features.
-For example, in this analysis of games http://www.justreadnow.com/strategies/analysis.htm, some of the games which are marked as "individual" might be played as a team game in certain cultures or even families.
+Some games which are considered to be "one player" games might be played as a team game in certain cultures or even families.
 A similar situation exists as to whether a game is a "kid's game" or not.
 Be careful to understand the student's thought process as you evaluate their answers as "wrong" or "right."

 See the research that supports this strategy